How is chronic myeloid leukemia diagnosed?

 Some sort of gene testing will be done to look for the Philadelphia chromosome and/or the BCR-ABL gene.
 This type of test is used to confirm the diagnosis of CML.

 Conventional cytogenetics: This test looks at chromosomes (pieces of DNA) under a microscope to find any changes.
-It is also called karyotyping.
-Chromosomes in a cell can best be seen when the cell is dividing.
-That is why to do this test, a sample of blood or bone marrow has to be grown (in the lab) so that the cells start to grow and divide.
+It is also called a karyotype.
+Because chromosomes can best be seen when the cell is dividing, a sample of blood or bone marrow has to be grown (in the lab) so that the cells start to divide.
 This takes time, and is not always successful.
 Normal human cells have 23 pairs of chromosomes, each of which is a certain size.
-The leukemia cells in many CML patients contain an abnormal chromosome known as the Philadelphia chromosome, which looks like a short chromosome 22.
-It is caused by swapping pieces (translocation) between chromosomes 9 and 22 (see the section, "Do we know what causes chronic myeloid leukemia?").
+The leukemia cells in many CML patients contain an abnormal chromosome known as the Philadelphia chromosome, which looks like a shortened version of chromosome 22.
+It is caused by swapping pieces (translocation) between chromosomes 9 and 22 (see "Do we know what causes chronic myeloid leukemia?").
 Finding a Philadelphia chromosome is helpful in diagnosing CML.
 Even when the Philadelphia chromosome can't be seen, other tests can often find the BCR-ABL gene.

 Fluorescent in situ hybridization: Fluorescent in situ hybridization (FISH) is another way to look at chromosomes.
-This test uses special fluorescent dyes that only attach to specific parts of chromosomes.
-FISH can be used to look for specific pieces of the BCR-ABL gene on chromosomes.
-It can be used on regular blood or bone marrow samples without culturing the cells first.
-FISH is very accurate, and is used in many medical centers.
+This test uses special fluorescent dyes that only attach to specific genes or parts of chromosomes.
+In CML, FISH can be used to look for specific pieces of the BCR-ABL gene on chromosomes.
+It can be used on regular blood or bone marrow samples without culturing the cells first, so the results can come back more quickly than with conventional cytogenetics.

 Imaging tests produce pictures of the inside of the body.
-There are several imaging tests that might be done in people with leukemia.
-They are not needed to diagnose the leukemia, but they may be done to help find the extent of the disease.
+They are not needed to diagnose CML, but sometimes may be done to look for the cause of symptoms or to see if the spleen or liver are enlarged.

 Computed tomography scan